 The supervisor(s) will chair the examination in the proposal defense, as it is assumed that the supervisor has read and accepted the proposal already.
 If the supervisor does not approve the proposal and the student chooses to go ahead anyway, the supervisor may choose to make that fact known to the examiners.
-The two examiners will each get one vote for the written and oral defence.
-In the case of a disagreement between the two examiners, the examiners will attempt to reach a consensus.
-In the rare case of a lack of consensus, the external examiner will have the deciding vote.
+The three examiners will each get one vote for the written and oral defence.